kwaldenphd/world-wide-web/README.md

 <p align="center"><a href="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_10.png?raw=true"><img class="aligncenter" src="https://github.com/kwaldenphd/HTML-CSS/blob/master/images/Image_10.png?raw=true" /></a></p>

-49. Go ahead an open index.html by pressing F5 or opening it in your browser to see what our new link looks like.
+49. Go ahead and open `index.html` by pressing F5 or opening it in your browser to see what our new link looks like.

 50. When you click on “Link to page 2” your `page2.html` file should open.
 In this case, our URL to the page in our `<a href>` tags is just the name of new page we created.

-51. We do not need a full URL (http://www.somewhere.com) because we are calling a file that is stored in the same directory on our server (the Pi).
+51. We do not need a full URL (http://www.somewhere.com) because we are calling a file that is stored in the same directory on our server (the repl).

 52. If we had saved this file to another folder or directory, we would put the file path here.

 # Adding Images in HTML

 53. Let’s add an image to the `index.html` page.
-Find an image that you like on the web and save it to the folder containing your two html documents on your Pi.
+Find an image that you like on the web, save it to your local computer, and upload the file to your repl.

 54. The `<img>` tag is very similar to the `<a href>` tag that we just used.